EcoFriendly

 Spruce tree gum has a storied history and a plethora of potential applications.
-This remarkable natural product, derived from the resin of spruce trees, has been used for centuries as chewing gum, medicinal remedy, and even as an adhesive.
+This remarkable natural product, derived from the resin of spruce trees, has been used for centuries as chewing gum, traditional natural substance, and even as an adhesive.
 As interest in sustainable, nature-based products grows, spruce gum is experiencing a resurgence in popularity.
 This article explores its rich history, unique benefits, and modern uses, while also highlighting how brands like Nathan and Sons honor its wildly harvested roots to bring authentic spruce gum to their offerings.

 The Rich History of Spruce Tree Gum